AtlasmanYevgenii/AtlasmanYevgenii/README.md

 - ⚡ Now I am looking forward to my first challenging job in the analytics-related field.
 I'd like to develop my skills and help businesses reach their goals.

-- 📫 Check out some of my projects I worked on during the program in my Portfolio :arrow_down:

 <!--